Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Exercise4" />
 ### Exercise 4: Creating a View ###

 So far you have been returning strings from controller actions.
-Although that's a useful way of understanding how controllers work, it's not how you'd want to build a real web application.
+Although that is a useful way of understanding how controllers work, it is not how you real Web applications are built.
 Views are components that provide a better approach for generating HTML back to the browser with the use of template files.

 In this exercise you will learn how to add a layout master page to setup a template for common HTML content, a StyleSheet to enhance the look and feel of the site and finally a View template to enable HomeController to return HTML.